Carnelian

 Carnelian (also spelled cornelian) is a brownish-red mineral commonly used as a semiprecious stone.
 Similar to carnelian is sard, which is generally harder and darker; the difference is not rigidly defined, and the two names are often used interchangeably.
 Both carnelian and sard are varieties of the silica mineral chalcedony colored by impurities of iron oxide.
 The color can vary greatly, ranging from pale orange to an intense almost-black coloration.
-Significant localities include Yanacodo (Peru); Ratnapura (Sri Lanka); and Thailand.
+Significant localities include Yanacodo, Peru and Ratnapura, Sri Lanka.
 It has been found in Indonesia, Brazil, India, Iran, Russia (Siberia), and Germany.
-In the United States, the official State Gem of Maryland is also a variety of carnelian called Patuxent River stone.

-Maryland carnelian, also called "Patuxent River Stone", cut and illuminated to display colors and structure.